 Is a chamber used to reheat the glass.
 As soon as molten glass is gathered from the furnace it starts to cool down, so reheating in the gloryhole allows the glassmaker more time to work the glass.
-It is fuelled by a combination of gass and air from the furnace.
+It is fuelled by a combination of gass and air from the furnace site.

 Knocking off area

 This is where finished items are detached from the iron before going into the lehr.
-On most pieces we melt in the pontil scar with the on-propane torch, this softens the sharp edges and removes the stress at that point.
+On most pieces we melt in pontil scar with the on-propane torch, this softens the sharp edges and removes the stress at that point.

 We incorporate colour in just about everything we make.
 It comes from a supplier in Germany in ‘rod’, ‘chips’ and powder form.
 There are over 200 different colours, chemicals and oxides, such as; gold, copper and cobalt are used in the making of coloured glass.

-When seated the glassmaker rolls the iron back and forth along the arms of the chair – keeping the glass ‘on centre’ whilst using a variety of tools to manipulate and shape the glass on the end.
+When seated the glassmaker rolls the iron back and forth along the arms of chair – keeping the glass ‘on centre’ whilst using a variety of tools to manipulate and shape the glass on end.
 The tools used to produce hand blown glass have hardly changed since Roman times!